 Housed in 17th Century’s Rua das Janelas Verdes, the National Museum of Ancient Art provides an exact and comprehensive view of Portuguese art from between 12th-19th centuries.
 Presenting a whole, the exhibits reflect Portugal’s story in the scope of World history.
-Not confined to Portugal-made items, the museum also has Flemish Renaissance paintings (including a triptych by Hieronymous Bosch), Chinese porcelain, Indian furniture and African carvings in its envanter.
+Not confined to Portugal-made items, the museum also has Flemish Renaissance paintings (including a triptych by Hieronymous Bosch), Chinese porcelain, Indian furniture, and African carvings in its inventory.

 Presenting a whole, the exhibits reflect Portugal’s story in the scope of World history.
-Not confined to Portugal-made items, the museum also has Flemish Renaissance paintings, Chinese porcelain, Indian furniture and African carvings.
+Not confined to Portugal-made items, the museum also has Flemish Renaissance paintings, Chinese porcelain, Indian furniture, and African carvings.

 The museum was founded in 1884.
-It occupies the Palácio de Alvor-Pombal, a space that in itself is a work of art which was built during the late 17th century by Dom Francisco de Tavora, the first Earl of Alvor.
+It occupies the Palácio de Alvor-Pombal, a space that in itself is a work of art that was built during the late 17th century by Dom Francisco de Tavora, the first Earl of Alvor.
 A convent and chapel were later erected next to the main residence of the structure.
-Representing the archictectural style of its era, the chapel is now a part of the museum.
+Representing the architectural style of its era, the chapel is now a part of the museum.

 Dating back the late 15th century, and are attributed to Nuno Gonçalves who worked in King Afonso V’s court, “Saint Vincent Panels” can be considered as the most important pieces in the museum.